-Too often the economy can look like a stitch up between large, distant institutions and large, distant corporations.
-It looks like this because too often it is.
-Citizens have been left out of the decisions that shape the places they live, and they have been left voiceless in the places where they work.
-We need to devolve state power and transform ownership.
+Too often, the economy can look like a stitch-up between large, distant institutions and large, distant corporations.
+And too often this is the reality.
+People have been left out of the decisions that shape the places where they live, and they have been left voiceless in the places where they work.
+We need to devolve state power and transform ownership of the economy.

 Underpinning all three missions is an acknowledgement that the rules and institutions that shape our economy are not forces of nature beyond our control, but have been designed by people.
-Over the past 40 years they have been redesigned to work for corporate power and wealthy elites.
-We can change them again, but only if we build power together.
+Over the past 40 years, they have been redesigned in favour of the market rather than people and planet.
+In little more than a decade, we must redesign them again.